 Motivation can be driven directly through pathways because employees are now seeing exactly what is needed for the next step.
 How do they match up?
 What have they accomplished?
 What areas do they need to improve in?

-To help avoid stagnation and improve growth, allow for learning, training and mentoring.
+To help avoid stagnation and improve growth, allow for learning, training, and mentoring.
 Although sometimes these can be an investment, it’s been proven time and time again it’s a worthwhile investment.
 Once upon a time, all the knowledge you learned was valuable for years and years to come.
 However, now in our current age, skills and knowledge can quickly become obsolete within a few months.

 It’s crucial to keep your employees and your business ahead of the curve and on par with trends in your industry.
 Allowing employees to consistently learn and achieve new goals will ignite the fire to produce results.
-As Matt Elmore says,
+As Matthew Elmore says,

 “It's in [your] best interest to create the opportunity [to move up] within your company.”